heliistanders/awe/README.md

-# AWE - Advanced Web Exploitation - WIP!
+# AWE - Advanced Web Exploitation - 1.0!
 AWE is a learning platform for advanced web exploitation technics.
 This project will is indented to serve vulnerabilities.
 Please don't run this on a machine which can be accessed by others - run this in a VM!